kienyale/CPSC_477_project/README.md

 # AI-Generated Math Solution Detector

-This project implements a detector model to classify between human-written and AI-generated solutions to mathematical problems.
-The detector is trained using supervised fine-tuning and can be further improved through reinforcement learning.
+This project implements an adversarial RL-based detector for identifying AI-generated math solutions.
+The detector is trained on the MATH dataset and evaluated on both MATH and NaturalProofs datasets.

 ## Project Structure